Disposal of effluent to land

 • in Northern Ireland a discharge consent, groundwater authorisation or pollution prevention and control (PPC) permit from the Northern Ireland Environment Agency (NIEA)

-If you have an authorisation (including consent, licence or PPC permit) it will specify the maximum concentrations of pollutants allowed in the effluent.
+If you have an authorisation (including consent, licence, PPC permit or EASR permit) it will specify the maximum concentrations of pollutants allowed in the effluent.
 You will need to decide how to achieve these limits.
 You may be able to change your processes, or you could consider using an effluent treatment system.

 See the page in this guideline: Using septic tanks and package treatment plants.